• Skip to primary navigation

 For the coconut sticky rice:

-• 2 cups Thai sweet rice (also known as Thai glutinous rice or Thai sticky rice)
+- 2 cups long grain glutinous rice (also known as Thai sweet rice or Thai sticky rice)

 Optional - salted coconut sauce: